Explore health content from A to Z.

 Bright lights over the operating table help operating staff see better during surgery.

-An anesthesia cart holds various equipment that the anesthesiologist and/or nurse anesthetist uses during surgery.
+An anesthesia cart holds equipment that the anesthesiologist and/or nurse anesthetist uses during surgery.
 Monitors help keep track of your child’s vital signs, such as blood pressure, heart rate, and breathing.

 Electrodes (sticky pads or stickers) are placed on your child’s body to keep track of your child’s heart rate.